 Part I: Our Secular Age

-1. The Contribution of Law to the Secularization of Politics: Impulses from Luther’s Doctrine of the Two Kingdoms - Stefan Heuser
+1. The Contribution of Law to the Secularization of Politics: Impulses from Luther’s Doctrine of the Two Regimes - Stefan Heuser

 Part II: Lutheran theology and legal philosophy

 2. Legal Positivism in Lutheran Ethics - Carl-Henric Grenholm

 3. Antinomianism: The "Lutheran" Heresy - Paul R. Hinlicky

 4. Separability as Distinction: The Individual Subject of the Civil Law - Michael J. Kessler

 5. Luther and Machiavelli: The Human Subject, Religion and the State - Michael Reid Trice